Azure/aca-landing-zone-accelerator/scenarios/aca-internal/terraform/modules/03-supporting-services/README.md

 ## Steps

-1. Navigate to the Terraform module for the hub.
+1. Navigate to the Terraform module for the supporting services resources.

    ```bash
    cd ../03-supporting-services